GSDan/GSDan.github.io/otherresearch.md

 appearing to be little more than a cork noticeboard with some buttons, which could be used to select options in a narrated menu.

+## Mooqita
+I worked in the International Computer Science Institute in Berkeley as a visiting student researcher during September--November 2017.
+In this time I assisted with the [Mooqita project](https://www.mooqita.org/), which aims to give users of massive online learning courses (MOOCs) opportunities to solve real-world challenges created by potential employers.
+During this period I worked within a small team to ideate, design and develop a prototype student onboarding experience for Mooqita.
+We also planned and tested a series of participant research workshops designed to evaluate the prototype and explore how it could be improved.

 ## Coaching
 ![Highlighting moments of interest in the Coaching prototype](/assets/img/coaching.png){: .right-image }
 As a Research Associate at Culture Lab, I produced a technology probe called